kararei/tp/docs/DeveloperGuide.md

 2. System shows a list of contacts.
 3. Travel Agent requests to delete a specific contact by index.
 4. System deletes the contact.
-5. System displays a success message: "Contact deleted: [Name]."
+5. System displays a success message for deleting the contact"

     Use case ends.

 **Extensions**

-* 2a.
-The contact list is empty.
-    * 2a1.
-System displays a message: "No contacts found."
-    * 2a2.
-Use case ends.
 * 3a.
 The given index is invalid.
     * 3a1.
-System displays an error message: "Invalid index.
-Please provide a valid index."
+System displays an error message: "The contact index provided is invalid"
     * 3a2.
 Use case resumes at step 2.

 **Use case: Delete a Trip**